sverweij/dependency-cruiser/doc/options-reference.md

 > :shell: there is no command line equivalent for this

-If you're using yarn's Plug'n'Play to have external modules resolved and want dependency-cruiser to take that into account, set the `externalModuleResolutionStrategy` attribute to `yarn-pnp`.
-The default for this attribute is `node_modules` which is the default strategy in the node ecosystem as well.
+This options is _deprecated_ as per version 9.21.3; it's not necessary anymore as detection now happens automatically (_enhanced_resolve_ supports it out of the box.)

+> In versions before 9.21.3 you could set it to use yarn's Plug'n'Play to resolve
+> external modules; setting the `externalModuleResolutionStrategy` attribute to
+> `yarn-pnp` would get you set for that - the default was `node_modules`

 ### `prefix`: prefix links in reports